uralrdybread/pizzaria/README.md

 https://pizzeria-2c870.web.app/

 This is a restaurant pizzeria idea I came up with.
+I wanted do do a few things in particular with the site and that was the Search and Filter functionality

-I wanted to make a simple layout that incorporated a search function and a way to easily filter through the different food types.
-The search is fully functional and looks for keywords in the title of foods.
+The Search function appears at the top of the screen and is fully functional.
+It queries for keywords in the title of foods.

 The “chips” are a feature of Angular Material I’ve been wanting to use in some functional way.
 Clicking on a chip will filter down the list of food presented to the user.
-It does this by looking for keywords in the tags associated with the food group.
+It does this by looking for keywords in the tags service associated with the food group.

 The project incorporates both BootStrap 5 and Angular Material.
+Eventually, I would like to clean up the item selection cards and maybe create a cart component to store and caluclate prices.

 # Pizzaria